JeremyCoxBMI/MetataxonomyTools/README.md

 ## Dependencies
   * Written for Python 2.7.
   * I recommend using Anaconda when running on Windows.
-  * ETE2 (etetoolkit.org) :: for making cladograms only
+  * ETE2 (etetoolkit.org) :: for making cladograms only.
+I use ete2-2.2.1072-py2.7.egg, which is years out of date.
+(Because I didn't need new features)

 ## Versions
   ### v0.0